 Each academic year, the Institute for Discipleship provides a $20,000 fellowship and housing to a new or near-completion PhD candidate in religion.
-Selected from a pool of applicants, the Visiting Scholar teaches both undergraduate courses and courses in the online Master of Arts in Specialized Ministries graduate program, participates in campus ministry, assists with the Discipleship program and preaches/teaches with the Worship Outreach groups.
+Selected from a pool of applicants, the Visiting Scholar teaches undergraduate courses, participates in campus ministry, assists with the Discipleship program and preaches/teaches with the Worship Outreach groups.

 Since 2006, the Visiting Scholar program has been an incredible asset to Southwestern College and the surrounding community, and we feel the teaching experience in higher education is an asset to the scholars.
 Former Visiting Scholars are now teaching at Central Methodist University, Seattle Pacific University, Huntington College, and Shenandoah University.

 Wendy Mohler-Seib is the current Institute for Discipleship visiting scholar.
 She is completing her PhD in practical theology from Nazarene Theological College in Manchester, England.

 Applications to become a Visiting Scholar are taken by February 10 of each year.
 Selection is made by March 1.
 For more information, contact Steve Wilke.
 You can read more about the program, download a brochure, and see a list of past Visiting Scholars here.